 (7) Monthly % is the percent of a months system samples that indicate a presence of Total Coliform Bacteria.
-(8) mrem/yr is the abbreviation for millirems per year (a measure of radiation absorbed by the body)

-(8) mrem/yr is the abbreviation for millirems per year (a measure of radiation al (9) pCi/L is the abbreviation for picocuries per liter (a measure of radioactivity)
+(8) pCi/L is the abbreviation for picocuries per liter (a measure of radioactivity)

-(10) MRDL is the abbreviation for Maximum Residual Disinfectant Level.
+(9) MRDL is the abbreviation for Maximum Residual Disinfectant Level.
 MRDL is the highest level of disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-(11) MRDLG is the abbreviation for Maximum Residual Disinfectant Level Goal.
+(10) MRDLG is the abbreviation for Maximum Residual Disinfectant Level Goal.
 MRDLG is the level of drinking water disinfectant below, which there is no known or expected risk to health.
 MRDLGs do not reflect the benefit of the use of disinfectants to control microbial contaminants.